 Hampshires have lean meat and they are particularly good for bacon and ham.

-The Berkshire is a productive, hardy and good natured pig.
+The Berkshire is a productive, hardy and good natured heritage pig breed.
 They mature quickly and they do best on pasture.

 Known in Japan as Kurobuta, they have reached the status of Kobe Beef, they are known as a premium product